 All proceeds will go towards their schools initiative, WORDTheatre Campus, which brings live and digital performances of celebrated stories to historically under-resourced schools, encouraging students to experience the joy of reading, the power of language, and the impact of great literature.

-Five Stories, Five Actors, One Singer & One Plano Player
+Five Stories, Five Actors & One Piano Player

 *Please note that all appearances are subject to final availability.